mykytazaginei/Diploma/README.md

-# Diploma Project: Toxicity Detector for Social Media Comments
+# Toxicity Detector for Social Media Comments

 ## Overview

-This project is a Bachelor's diploma work focused on developing a system for detecting toxic comments using Natural Language Processing (NLP).
+This project is focused on developing a system for detecting toxic comments using Natural Language Processing (NLP).
 The system preprocesses input text, classifies it as "Toxic" or "Non-Toxic" using a trained model, and provides access to this functionality via a web API and a simple web interface.

 ## Features